alexgurr/react-coding-challenges/README.md

 &nbsp;
 ## Contributing 💡
 We have an [issue template](https://github.com/alexgurr/react-coding-challenges/blob/master/issue_template.md), [pull request template](https://github.com/alexgurr/react-coding-challenges/blob/master/pull_request_template.md) and a [new challenge template](https://github.com/alexgurr/react-coding-challenges/blob/master/new_challenge_template.md).
-We encourage you to fill out the right template and open a PR/issue!
+We encourage you to fill out the right template and open a PR / issue!